ilavir/aiogram-gmail_verification_bot/README.md

 - 🔒 Secure OAuth2 authentication with Gmail
 - 📊 Status commands and monitoring
 - 🎯 Customizable keywords and check intervals
+- 🐳 Docker support for easy deployment
+- 📝 Comprehensive logging and error handling

 ## Production Deployment with Docker